coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Report
+name: Report a bug
-about: Report issues/problems with Fedora CoreOS
+about: Report an issue with Fedora CoreOS
 title: ''
 labels: ''
 assignees: ''